EUSSET-IISI Lifetime Achievement Award

 - Development of new research directions.

 The EUSSET-IISI Lifetime Award is the most prestigious award in this emerging field.
-It will be granted each second year.
-The winners will become honorary member of EUSSET ?
-The European Society for Socially Embedded Technologies.
+It is granted each year, during the ECSCW conference.
+The winners will become honorary member of EUSSET.

-Award Committee: The Award Committee consists of five members and is appointed jointly by the European Society for Socially Embedded Technologies (EUSSET) and the International Institute for Socio-Informatics (IISI) currently, the Awards committee is chaired by Dave Randall, University of Siegen, and selects the winner of the Award.
-Members of the Award Committee are: Mark Ackerman, University of Michigan; Boris de Ruyter, Philips Research; Kari Kuutti, University of Oulu; and Markus Rohde, International Institute for Socio-Informatics.
+Award Committee: The Award Committee consists of five members and is appointed jointly by the European Society for Socially Embedded Technologies (EUSSET) and the International Institute for Socio-Informatics (IISI) currently, the Awards committee is chaired by Kari Kuutti, and selects the winner of the Award.
+Members of the Award Committee are: Boris de Ruyter, Philips Research; Myriam Lewkowicz, Troyes University of Technology, Susanne Bodker, Aarhus University, and Markus Rohde, International Institute for Socio-Informatics.

 The committee gathers nominations for the award and decides who will receive the Award.
 The Award Committee seeks input from many sources in reaching its decision.
 It can decide to split the Award among more than one winner.
 To prevent conflicts of interest, neither current members of the Award Committee nor actors holding official positions in EUSSET or IISI can win the award.